Skip to main content

 Understanding the match funnel

-The numbers at the top represent data about Matches at a particular Match stage group
+The numbers at the top represent data about Matches at a particular match stage group.

 1. Total matches in a particular Match stage group (clickable)